JunYinghu/selenium-website-test-automation/README.md

 # selenium-test-automation

-This project to stucy selenium
+This project to store testing script on selenium